 When we need a quick and delicious meal, shrimp risotto to the rescue!

-My wife measures out the Arborio rice by the handful and then opens a container of chicken stock but always has some water heating up in case she need more liquid.
-From my research, the liquid/rice ratio is approximately 3 1/2 cups liquid to 1 cup of rice but this really depends on how you like your risotto.
+My wife measures out the Arborio rice by the handful and then opens a container of chicken stock, but she always has some water heating up in case she needs more liquid.
+From my research, the liquid/rice ratio is approximately 3 ½ cups of liquid to 1 cup of rice, but this really depends on how you like your risotto.

 - Bring the stock to a simmer and keep it hot.
 You don’t want to add cold stock to your hot pan.
 It will completely slow down the cooking process.

 - Cook the Arborio rice after sautéing the onion but before adding the stock.
-This will coat the rice with oil to prevent it from sticking and give the rice a nice nutty flavor.
+This will coat the rice with oil to prevent it from sticking and give it a nice nutty flavor.

 - The trick to great homemade risotto is constant, gentle stirring.

 - 7 cups chicken stock heated (water may be substituted)